OPSILab/web-scraper-chrome-extension/docs/Selectors.md

 selected element.
 These selectors can be used as data extraction selectors:

  * [Text selector] [text-selector]
- * [Link selector] [link-selector]
- * [Link popup selector] [link-popup-selector]
- * [Image selector] [image-selector]
- * [Table selector] [table-selector]
  * [Element attribute selector] [element-attribute-selector]
- * [HTML selector] [html-selector]
- * [Grouped selector] [grouped-selector]

-### Link selectors

-Link selectors extract URLs from links that can be later opened for data extraction.
-For example if in a sitemap tree there is a *Link selector* that has 3 child text selectors then the Web Scraper extract all urls with the *Link selector* and then open each link and use those child data extraction selectors to extract data.
-Of course a link selector might have *Link selectors* as child selectors then these child *Link selectors* would be used for further page navigation.
-These are currently available *Link selectors*:

- * [Link selector] [link-selector]
- * [Link popup selector] [link-popup-selector]

-### Element selectors

-Element selectors are for element selection that contain multiple data elements.
-For example an element selector might be used to select a list of items in an e-commerce site.
-The selector will return each selected element as a parent element to its child selectors.
-Element selectors child selectors will extract data only within the element that the element selector gave them.
-These are currently available Element selectors:

- * [Element selector] [element-selector]
- * [Element scroll down selector] [element-scroll-selector]
- * [Element click selector] [element-click-selector]

 ## Selector configuration options